-Students may request course changes during the first week of each semester.
+Students may request course changes during the add and drop time frame indicated during each semester period.
 In order to make changes to an approved schedule, students must complete a formal course-change request.
 Course changes become official when a member of the MSSD Instructional Leadership Team gives the student a new course schedule.
 When it becomes apparent that a student's placement within a given discipline is inappropriate, the school reserves the right to make appropriate changes to the student's schedule.